ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 must ensure that it processes only access tokens that are encrypted and integrity-protected by an authorization server that is authorized to provide access tokens for the resource server.

+## Reuse of Existing Sessions

+To avoid the overhead of a repeated DTLS handshake, {{RFC7925}}
+recommends session resumption {{RFC5077}} to reuse session state from an earlier DTLS association and thus requires client side implementation.
+In this specification, the DTLS session is subject to the authorization rules denoted by the access token that was used for the initial setup of the DTLS association.
+Enabling session resumption would require the server to transfer the authorization information with the session state in an encrypted SessionTicket to the client.
+Assuming that the server uses long-lived keying material, this could open up attacks due to the lack of forward secrecy.
+Moreover, using this mechanism, a client can resume a DTLS session without proving the possession of the PoP key again.
+Therefore, the use of session resumption is NOT RECOMMENDED for resource servers.

+Since renogiation of DTLS associations is prone to attacks as well,
+{{RFC7925}} requires clients to decline any renogiation attempt.
+A server that wants to initiate re-keying therefore SHOULD periodically force a full handshake.

+## Multiple Access Tokens

 The use of multiple access tokens for a single client increases the strain on the resource server as it must consider every access token